h2r/pidrone_pkg/scripts/localization_instruction.md

 ## Fly
-1. arm, takeoff, when it stable, press r to start localization, then, press p to do the position hold.
+1. arm, takeoff, when it stable, press r to start localization, then, press p to do the position hold (run picam_localization_distance.py instead of flow_pub_transform.py).
 2. control the drone by press i, j, k, l, each pressing will increase or decrease the target pose by 0.1 meters
-3. If the estimated pose is not correct, change the CAMERA_SCALE
+3. If the estimated pose is not correct, change the CAMERA_SCALE.

+## Attention
+Before flying, you can run picam_localization_distance.py without state_controller.py, holding the drone and move around to see the output in terminal.
+Due to battery or the code, it's not very stable.